-I am a husband and dad to two brilliant boys living in Glasgow, Scotland.
+Hello!
+Here's a wee bit about me and what I do.
+I am a husband to an understanding wife and dad to two brilliant boys living in Glasgow, Scotland.

 I graduated from the University of Glasgow with a MA(hons) in Music and Theatre Studies.
 I then did a Masters in directing ten years later and graduated with distinction from the Royal Conservatoire of Scotland's Classical and Contemporary Text course.